 An electrical engineer can also serve as a general contractor, handling a wide variety of systems.
 However, specializing in particular applications may result in better compensation in the long run.
 Electrical engineers can be found in R&D, general engineering, telecom, manufacturing, and government.
 Professionals who specialize in several applications may find they’re well prepared to adapt quickly if market forces or other circumstances cause them to lose employment.

 Skilled electrical engineers also have great potential to start their own business.
 Such engineers, equipped with specialized skills in a high-demand industry, can secure opportunities for short- and long-term projects that may pay far more than the average hourly rate.
 Of course, would-be entrepreneurs need to contend with the early challenges of securing capital, developing a business structure, and networking to connect with potential clients.

-Discover how the Online Master of Science in Electrical Engineering program at Ohio University can provide you with the skills and acumen you’ll need to position yourself as a leader in this field.
+Discover how the online Master of Science in Electrical Engineering program at Ohio University can provide you with the skills and acumen to position yourself as a leader in this field.

 TRIDEC, Major Employers, Tri-Cities Area

 U.S. Bureau of Labor Statistics, Electrical and Electronics Engineers

 U.S. Bureau of Labor Statistics, Occupational Employment Statistics, Electrical Engineers

 U.S. Energy Information Administration, Natural Gas Annual Supply & Disposition by State